 Although beer has long been associated with burgers, the BBQ Pit Boys have developed a Bacon Burger that actually makes the beer can an integral part of the burger recipe.
 The process involves using the can as a mold to create a bacon-wrapped meatball bowl that is then stuffed with toppings such as onions, peppers, mushrooms, meat chili, and roast beef before being grilled to perfection.

-Check out an additional image after the break.
+Check out the video tutorial after the jump.

 [click to continue…]

 For those days when you want more cheese than conventional mac n cheese can provide, there’s these DIY Mac n Cheese Mozzarella Bombs from Amy at Oh, Bite It.
 The “one of a kind mouth experience like no other” consists of “ooey-gooey balls of mac n cheese” that are “literally exploding with miles of melty mozzarella”.